Family Seiberg-Witten equation on Kahler surface and $\pi_i(\Symp)$ on multiple-point blow ups of Calabi-Yau surfaces: Family Seiberg Witten invariant, Kronheimer and Smirnov's invariants

 is surjective.
-Here, $\Theta_X$ is the holomorphic tangent sheaf of $X$ and $\mathcal{N}_{C|X}$ is the normal bundle of $C$.\\ Recall the short exact sequence of sheaves of holomorphic sections on a general pair $(X,C)$ of complex analytic surface $X$ and holomorphic curve $C$.
+Here, $\Theta_X$ is the holomorphic tangent sheaf of $X$ and $\mathcal{N}_{C|X}$ is the normal bundle of $C$.\\ Now we'll begin to show that $r_*$ is surjective.\\ Recall the short exact sequence of sheaves of holomorphic sections on a general pair $(X,C)$ of complex surface $X$ and holomorphic curve $C$.

 Here, $\Theta_X(-log C)$ is the sheaf of tangent vector fields on $X$ which is tangent to $C$.
 The long exact sequence corresponding to $\eqref{equa: short exact sequence of holomorphic sheaves}$ will be